Pilot Records Database (PRD)

 Who is eligible to access the PRD?

-- The responsible person – an individual at the air carrier serving in a required management position which may include Director of Safety, Director of Operations, Chief Pilot, Director of Maintenance, Chief Inspector, or other responsible management position who will provide supervisory control concerning the PRD process.
+- The responsible person — an individual at the air carrier or operator serving in a required management position which may include Director of Safety, Director of Operations, Chief Pilot, Director of Maintenance, Chief Inspector, or other responsible management position who will provide supervisory control concerning the PRD process.
 To determine if you are currently listed in one of the required management positions, please contact your Certificate Management Office or your Principal Inspector.

-- The authorized user – an individual that is employed by the air carrier or operator that has been assigned access rights to the PRD on behalf of the employer by the responsible person.
+- The authorized user — an individual that is employed by the air carrier or operator that has been assigned access rights to the PRD on behalf of the employer by the responsible person.
+For example, employees may have roles such as Authorized Consumer which would allow them to access records.

 Questions about PRD?